ywlq/TaylorSeer/README.md

 ## TaylorSeer-FLUX

-TaylorSeer achieved a lossless computational compression of 4.99$\times$ and a Latency Speedup of 3.53$\times$ on FLUX.1-dev, as measured by [ImageReward](https://github.com/THUDM/ImageReward) for comprehensive quality.
+TaylorSeer achieved a lossless computational compression of 4.99 $\times$ and a Latency Speedup of 3.53 $\times$ on FLUX.1-dev, as measured by [ImageReward](https://github.com/THUDM/ImageReward) for comprehensive quality.
 To run TaylorSeer-FLUX, see [TaylorSeer-FLUX](TaylorSeer-FLUX.md).

 ## TaylorSeer-HunyuanVideo